sych74/PoGoMapWiki/Macintosh-Installation-and-requirements.md

 -p: Your Password
 -l: The location you want to scan for Pokémon.
 You can try something like `La tour Eiffel, Paris`, your street or exact coordinates in this format: `47.6062100 -122.3320700`
 -st: The amount of steps to take (5 steps is approximately a 1.2km radius according to [this list](https://github.com/AHAAAAAAA/PokemonGo-Map#usage))
--ar: Auto refresh interval (in seconds), so you don't have to refresh the map all the time

 > **Note**: It's recommended that you create a dummy account to use this Map with in order to prevent your real account from getting (soft)banned.

-The final command should look like this:
+The final command should look like this (for master branch):

-`python example.py -a ptc -u johndoe -p ilovemama -l "400 Broad St, Seattle, WA 98109, USA" -st 5 -ar 10`
+`python example.py -a ptc -u johndoe -p ilovemama -l "400 Broad St, Seattle, WA 98109, USA" -st 5`

+If you are working in the develop branch, then use runserver.py instead of example.py

 Hit enter and view your map in all it's glory at http://127.0.0.1:5000/.
 Done!